 In order to attend the Suburban Law Enforcement Academy at College of DuPage, a recruit must be appointed as a police officer or deputy sheriff by an authorized Law Enforcement Agency that is duly recognized by the Illinois Law Enforcement Training and Standards Board (ILETSB).

-This cost-effective, 14-week program, offered each quarter, applies diverse training experiences and innovative training strategies to prepare recruits to be highly qualified officers.
+This cost-effective, 16-week program, offered three times a year, applies diverse training experiences and innovative training strategies to prepare recruits to be highly qualified officers.